Warholm edges closer to 400m hurdles world record after camping in Stockholm - RFI

 Warholm and his coach Leif Olav Alnes drove from Norway in a camper van and the pair slept in the vehicle before the meet to reduce health risks due to the coronavirus.

-World 200m champions Noah Lyles said he was stunned Warholm, who reached the 2016 Olympic semi-finals, had missed out on Young's record.
+World 200m champion Noah Lyles said he was stunned Warholm had missed out on Young's record.

 "I'm not even surprised that @kwarholm PR'd.
 I'm actually more shocked he didn't break the world record," he tweeted.

+For good measure, Warholm returned to the track 90 minutes later to win the 400m in 45.05 sec.

-Another world champion shone at an empty stadium in accordance with COVID-19 health and safety protocols, with the American Donavan Brazier timing 1min 43.76sec to win the 800m ahead of Canadia's Marco Arop.
+Another world champion shone at an empty stadium in accordance with COVID-19 health and safety protocols, with the American Donavan Brazier timing 1min 43.76sec to win the 800m ahead of Canada's Marco Arop.

-Elsewhere men's pole vault world record holder Armand Duplantis took gold on home soil by jumping 6.01 metres in a global best for the virus-affected season.
+Elsewhere men's pole vault world record holder Armand Duplantis took victory on home soil by jumping 6.01 metres in a global best for the virus-affected season.

+In the men's 1,500 men, Kenyan world champion Timothy Cheruiyot won in 3min 30.25sec ahead of Norway's Jakob Ingebrigtsen and Stewart McSweyn of Australia.

-Britain's Laura Muir won the women's 1,500m in a time of 3:57.86 and the Ukraine's Yaroslava Mahuchikh clinched the women's high jump with a world leading 2 metres.
+Britain's Laura Muir won the women's 1,500m in a time of 3:57.86 and Ukraine's Yaroslava Mahuchikh clinched the women's high jump with a world leading two metres.

 © 2020 AFP